 Work to establish the best exposure for the sky.
 If you are familiar with the Magic Cloth, this is one of the best ways to control exposure to different parts of the scene.
 When you have exposed the sky, cover it and work on the foreground for 3 times the exposure again.
 For example, if your sky is exposed in 20 second, use the cloth to work the foreground for a further 60 seconds to expose the foreground.
 These figures are a starting point and might need adjustment depending on conditions.

-If you are going to try HDR or exposure blending, I would suggest going one step further and make it a focus stacked HDR.
+If you are going to try a night HDR or exposure blending, I would suggest going one step further and make it a focus stacked HDR.
 I might suggest exposing the sky with a well focused f/2.8 and then bringing the focus nearer and using f/4 for the foreground exposure.

 We checked out the Kirkjufellsfoss waterfall earlier in the day and there were 6 – 10 tourists walking through the scene at any one time.